 Dietary interventions, while effective, were less impactful compared to exercise-based protocols.
 However, hypocaloric diets with a higher proportion of protein were beneficial for approximately 55% of participants, particularly when exercise was not incorporated.
 The analysis emphasized that effective fat loss and health improvements are driven by more than just acute energy deficits.
 Chronic hormonal and metabolic adaptations play a key role, underscoring the complexity of factors that influence health outcomes for overweight individuals.

 - Resistance training stimulates muscle growth, increasing resting energy expenditure (REE).
 The more muscle you carry, the higher your resting energy expenditure (REE).
-Each kilogram of muscle burns at least ten kcals per day.
-Suppose you gain 10kg muscle mass; your body will burn 100 extra calories daily, even at rest.
+Each kilogram of muscle burns at least ten calories per day.
+Suppose you gain 10kg of muscle mass; your body will burn 100 extra calories daily, even at rest.

 - Resistance training helps us burn calories during that session and later that day, even at rest.
 Why?
 This happens because of the phenomenon called EPOC (excess post-exercise oxygen consumption).
 According to research, this EPOC can last up to 24-48 hours post-resistance training session.
 This does not happen after a cardio session unless you combine cardio with resistance exercises.
 Although the number of calories we burn due to EPOC is not high, it can provide significant results in the long run.
 So, our goal isn’t just to burn calories and reduce body fat levels.